Total groups competing

 Rate Limiting

 The API implements rate limiting to ensure fair usage.
 Each client is limited to 30 requests per minute.
-If you exceed this limit, you’ll receive a 429 Too Many Requests
+If you exceed this limit, you’ll receive a429 Too Many Requests

 response.